Office Hours: ON LEAVE

 "Smoking as Statecraft: Promoting American Tobacco Production and Global Cigarette Consumption, 1947–1970," Journal of Policy History 28, No. 4.
 (2016).

-"Clearing the Air: Donna Shimp v.
-AT&T," in Political History Unbound: Crisis and Continuity in 20th Century US Politics, Ed.
-Brent Cebul, Lily Geismer, Mason Williams (University of Chicago Press, forthcoming)
+"Clearing the Air and Counting Costs: Shimp v.
+New Jersey Bell and the Tragedy of Workplace Smoking" in Shaped by the State: Toward a New Political History of the Twentieth Century Ed.
+Brent Cebul, Lily Geismer, Mason Williams (University of Chicago Press, 2018).